 If travelling internationally visit Foreign Affairs and International Trade Canada VISA FAQ site to determine whether you are required to obtain a visa.
 In the past, for example, researchers who are going to be in the US doing research for more than 90 days have had to get a visa and had they not had this, they would have been refused entry at the border crossing and research cancelled.
 It will all depend upon the length of your stay and where you are going.
 You may be considered a temporary worker or your presence there seen as displacing resident workers.
 Please see the US Embassy to Canada site for more information on travelling to the US.
 Look to the country's embassy office to get further particulars on that country's requirements.

 Getting funds into Foreign Countries

 Supply Management Services has now approved the Travel Card Procedure.
 The Travel Card provides University employees with a convenient and efficient method of paying for travel expenses such as accommodations, vehicle rentals and meals.
 This is a joint liability personal pay credit card.

 Field Researchers often have to arrange for payments to third parties in foreign countries.
 In some countries, cash is the only viable means of payment.
 Since travelling with a large amount of cash is risky, you may want to arrange for monies to be wired to you at your foreign destination.
-A wire transfer can be made by Financial Services.
-To request a wire transfer, please see the Special Payment Request Procedure.
+A wire transfer can be made - see SMS Payment Methods page.

 Researchers can also take out a travel advance and these are paid directly to the researcher’s bank account.
 However, there are limits on the amount of funds.
 In this regard, please make yourself familiar with the UAlberta Travel Expense Procedure that contains information on travel advances.